Cyreus/Cyreus/README.md

 ## 🚀 About Me
 I am a senior software engineering student in Bandırma Onyedi Eylül University.
 I am specializing as a backend developer.
 I have experience and projects in web development and the gaming industry.
 I have general network knowledge, having worked with Cisco-provided documents for education.
 I received training from Bursa Model Factory for lean manufacturing.
 I am also a lean engineer.
 I am proficient in microservices and cloud-based services.
-Additionally, I am improving myself in fields such as machine learning anda QA engineering.
+Additionally, I am improving myself in fields such as machine learning and QA engineering.

 ## 🔗 My social contacts